SHIP ARRIVING TOO LATE TO SAVE A DROWNING WITCH - THEM OR US: THE MODERN ROCK BAND AND INSTRUMENTATION

 7th (A#)).
 When the lead melody starts it briefly continues in B minor, but soon it gets impossible to assign

 sections to keys.
+See the example below, with the opening of this section.
 Still you can recognize strings from various diatonic scales.

 Sinister footwear II, 6:08 till 6:32 (midi file)